SABlumen/sixpass-api/README.md

 ## Requirements
 A few pip packages are required to run the Flask app.\
 \
-pip3 install Flask argon2-cffi pycryptodome
+pip3 install Flask argon2-cffi pycryptodome pytest

 If you are on Linux, you might need to install these via your package manager.